Bleeding when you are pregnant

-The most common sort of bleeding in late pregnancy is the small amount of blood mixed with mucus that is known as a 'show'.
-This occurs when the plug of mucus that has been in the cervix during pregnancy comes away.
-This is a sign that the cervix is changing and becoming ready for labour to start.
+- A 'show' - when the plug of mucus that has been in the cervix during pregnancy comes away signalling that the cervix is becoming ready for labour to start.
 It may happen a few days before contractions start or during labour itself.
 Find out about signs of labour and what happens.

-This is a serious condition in which the placenta starts to come away from the womb wall.
+- Placental abruption - a serious condition in which the placenta starts to come away from the womb wall.
 Placental abruption usually causes stomach pain, and this may occur even if there is no bleeding.
-Placental abruption is a serious probem and may necessitate delivery of your baby.

 If your symptoms are not severe and your baby is not due for a while, you will be monitored and, in some cases, kept in hospital for observation.
 How long you need to stay in hospital depends on the cause of the bleeding and how many weeks pregnant you are.
 Being in hospital enables staff to keep an eye on you and your baby so that they can act quickly if there are any further problems.